 Mask and Snorkel

 The most common first purchase, and a pretty important one.
 The number one rule when purchasing a mask is to try it on first.
 Try it at a shop, or one of your friends, but make sure it fits and doesn't leak.
 We all like different masks, yes, some of us choose a mask based on it's colour; and that's fine as long as it fits.
 If you have a bigger nose we've found frameless ones work well, and if you wear contacts or glasses get yourself a prescription mask.
 Here are some of our favourites (some are specifically designed for women).
 Click on the image for more info on the mask.
 We recommend spending up to £40 on your first mask and another £10 on a snorkel if it doesn't come in a set.
+Snorkel masks are slightly different and much cheaper so take a look at the best snorkel masks here.

 We actually think a mask strap is a really essential tool.
 Trying to remove your mask when doing your Open Water training is near impossible if your hair decided to get caught around the rubber band.
 We even designed our own to help GTS girls all around the world!
 Get your GTS mask strap here.